kentsangkm/TemplatableConstexprString/README.md

 # TemplatableConstexprString
-Constexpr String which can be used as a template argument
+Constexpr String which can be used as a template argument.
+Header only library